Wawki/minion-sslyze-plugin/README.md

 This project contains the code for the Minion SSLyze Plugin.
 It provides a plugin to Minion that executes the SSLyze tool.

-Inspired by the NMAP plugin
+Inspired from the NMAP plugin (https://github.com/mozilla/minion-nmap-plugin)

 Installation
 ------------